miyamot0/datatracker-pwa/src/assets/content/012-view_behavior_data.md

 ---
 title: Reviewing and Exporting Behavioral Data
 date: 09/27/2024
-keywords: 'Data Inspection, Data Export'
+keywords: 'Data Collection, Visual Analysis, Data Export'
 author: 'Shawn Gilroy'
-index: 10
 ---

 The DataTracker provides a way to view the data from an **Evaluation**.
 This is useful for inspecting the data that was collected during for a session as well as across various sessions and conditions (e.g., Attention, Demand conditions of functional analysis).
 Options for working with saved **Evaluation** data can be found by selecting the "View Evaluation Data" from the dropdown menu in the **Evaluation** page.
 Clicking on this entry in the dropdown will navigate to the **View Evaluation Data** page.